JeremyHeleine/WP-Photo-Sphere/README.md

 You can also choose different dimensions for each panorama using the attributes width and height.
 For example: `[sphere 42 width="200" height="400"]`.

+With the autoload attribute, a panorama will start automatically after the page has loaded.
+For example: `[sphere 42 autoload]` or `[sphere 42 width="300" height="150" autoload]`.

 ## License

 This plugin is available under the GNU GPL license.